Commercial Law FAQs

 The Corporations Act 2001 does contain provisions that may result in the director of a company becoming personally liable for some or all of the debts of the company.
-A lawyer can assist you on how to protect yourself against potential liability.
+A lawyer can assist you with how to protect yourself against potential liability.

 Under Australian taxation law, every company carrying on business or deriving property income in Australia must have a public officer (unless the company is specifically exempted).